 The 2020 Collection: 25 Designers, 1 Cause

-The 2020 Pure Earth Pure Gold jewelry collection auction will be open for bidding June 19 to June 29, featuring works from 25 designers:
+The 2020 Pure Earth Pure Gold jewelry collection auction featured works from 25 designers including:

 Alexandra Hart, Ani Khachian Fine Jewelry, Bario Neal, Brilliant Earth, CASA COLLAB, Chandally, Christina Malle Jewelry, Dana Bronfman, Emily Chelsea Jewelry, Futura, Gardens of the Sun, Grove North Ventures, Hi June Parker Jewelry, KBH Jewels, Marth Cristina, Melissa Joy Manning, Merzatta, Mina Stones, MOCIUN, Shahla Karimi, Steven Jacob, Susan Wheeler Designs, Tobey Pomeroy, Made Line, WEND Jewelry, Wwake.